algorand/go-algorand/data/transactions/logic/README_in.md

 @@ Byte_Array_Arithmetic.md @@

 These opcodes operate on the bits of byte-array values.
-The shorter array is interpreted as though left padded with zeros until it is the same length as the other input.
-The returned values are the same length as the longest input.
+The shorter input array is interpreted as though left padded with zeros until it is the same length as the other input.
+The returned values are the same length as the longer input.
 Therefore, unlike array arithmetic, these results may contain leading zero bytes.

 @@ Byte_Array_Logic.md @@